sandipsubedi/notes_ruby_on_rails/docs/ruby/blocks/blocks.md

 - one or more lines of code that you put inside the do and end keywords.
 - or { and } for inline blocks.
+- We can pass one or more variables into the block.

 ```rb
 do